valera-rozuvan-archive/simple_rbac/README.md

     ),
     ...

+This assumes that there is a MysSQL server running at localhost (port 3306), and that a database named 'test_database' exists, and is accessible by user 'sample_user' (with password 'user_password').

-NOTE: Simple RBAC module will work with a database prefix or without it.
+NOTE: Simple RBAC module will work with a database table prefix or without it.
 So, a table prefix is optional, and is not required.
 If your database tables do not use a table prefix, set it to an empty string.
 I.e.:

     'tablePrefix' => '',

-This is a must, because when table names are specified wrapped in {{ and }}, and the 'tablePrefix' is not set, Yii behaves strangely.
+This is a must.
+If table names are specified by wrapping them in {{ and }}, and the 'tablePrefix' is not set, Yii behaves strangely.

 c.)
-Tell the 'authManager' component to use table prefixes by specifying the necessary configuration settings (in the file 'protected/config/main.php'):
+Tell the 'authManager' component to use table prefixes, and declare two default user roles:

     ...
     'components' => array(